Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Theoretical Framework for Weak Decays

 If new effective operators with different Dirac and colour structures are present, new functions multiplied by new coefficients $P_r(M\to F)$ contribute to (\ref{generalPBE1}).
 Still one is free to add these contributions to the functions of the SM, but then the dependence on the new $P_r(M\to F)$ is included in the basic functions.
 This is not always convenient if one wants to see explicitly the effects of new right-handed operators or scalar operators $Q_i^{LR}$, $Q_i^{SLL}$ and $Q_i^{SRR}$ given previously.
 Therefore in this case it is better to proceed as follows.

 We can start with (\ref{amp5}) but instead of evaluating it at the low energy scale we choose for $\mu$ the high energy scale to be called $\mu_H$ at which heavy particles are integrated out.
-Then absorbing $G_F/\sqrt{2}$ and $V^i_{CKM}$ in the Wilson coefficients $C_i(\mu_H)$ the amplitude for $M-\overline{M}$ mixing ($M= K, B_d,B_s$) is simply given by \be A(M\to \overline{M})= =\sum_{i,a} C^a_i(\mu_H)\langle \overline{M} |Q^a_i(\mu_H)|M\rangle. \ee Here the sum runs over all the operators in (\ref{normal}), that is $i=1,2$ and $a=VLL,VRR,LR, ...$.
-The matrix elements for $B_d-\bar B_d$ mixing are for instance given as follows \cite{Buras:2001ra} \be \langle \bar B_d^0|Q_i^a(\mu_H)|B_d^0\rangle = \frac{2}{3}M_{B_d}^2 F_{B_d}^2 P_i^a(B_d), \ee where the coefficients $P_i^a(B_d)$ collect compactly all RG effects from scales below $\mu_H$ as well as hadronic matrix elements obtained by lattice methods at low energy scales.
-Analytic formulae for these coefficients are given in \cite{Buras:2001ra} while the recent applications of this method can be found in \cite{Buras:2010mh,Buras:2010zm,Buras:2010pz}.
+Then absorbing $G_F/\sqrt{2}$ and $V^i_{CKM}$ in the Wilson coefficients $C_i(\mu_H)$ the amplitude for $M-\overline{M}$ mixing ($M= K, B_d,B_s$) is simply given by \be A(M\to \overline{M}) =\sum_{i,a} C^a_i(\mu_H)\langle \overline{M} |Q^a_i(\mu_H)|M\rangle. \ee Here the sum runs over all the operators in (\ref{normal}), that is $i=1,2$ and $a=VLL,VRR,LR, ...$.
+The matrix elements for $B_d-\bar B_d$ mixing are for instance given as follows \cite{Buras:2001ra} \be \langle \bar B_d^0|Q_i^a(\mu_H)|B_d^0\rangle = \frac{2}{3}M_{B_d}^2 F_{B_d}^2 P_i^a(B_d),\qquad ({\rm Version~1}) \ee where the coefficients $P_i^a(B_d)$ collect compactly all RG effects from scales below $\mu_H$ as well as hadronic matrix elements obtained by lattice methods at low energy scales.
+When using the formula like (\ref{eq:matrix}) one should check how the external states are normalized.
+In \cite{Buras:2001ra} we have used the normalization leading to (\ref{eq:matrix}) but in my recent papers the following formula \be \langle \bar B_d^0|Q_i^a(\mu_H)|B_d^0\rangle = \frac{1}{3}M_{B_d} F_{B_d}^2 P_i^a(B_d), \qquad ({\rm Version~2}) \ee can be found.
+The coefficients $P_i^a(B_d)$ are the same in these expressions and the difference in the factor in front of them is canceled when physical amplitudes are evaluated.
+This issue is independent of $P_i^a(B_d)$ but can be rather confusing for non-experts and I wanted to mention it here.
+More details on it can be found in my Les Houches lectures and in my book.

+Analytic formulae for $P_i^a(B_d)$, $P_i^a(B_s)$ and $P_i^a(K)$ are given in \cite{Buras:2001ra} while the applications of this method in various beyond SM analyses can be found in \cite{Buras:2010mh,Buras:2010zm,Buras:2010pz}.
 As the Wilson coefficients $ C_i(\mu_H)$ depend directly on the loop functions and fundamental parameters of a given theory, this dependence can be exhibited if necessary.

-Again as in the case of PBE the virtue of using high energy scale rather than the low energy scale is that the coefficients $P_i^a(M)$ can be evaluated once for all if the hadronic matrix elements are known.
+The most recent values for the related hadronic matrix elements for $K^0-\bar K^0$ mixing have been obtained by three LQCD collaborations: ETM \cite{Carrasco:2015pra}, SWME \cite{Jang:2015sla} and RBC-UKQCD \cite{Boyle:2017skn,Boyle:2017ssm}.
+An insight in these results has been obtained with the help of the DQCD approach \cite{Buras:2018lgu}.